jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 2. [Measured](####measureddata.json) data messages (aka telemetry)
 3. [Error](####error.json) messages (functional errors sent by devices)

-This version of the simulator has another approach.
+This version of the simulator has another approach: the messages should be build according to the definition included in the referenced model.

 ##### Twins